 - Print temperature is too low - fresh filament isn’t melting fast enough in the tip to extrude properly.

 - Stepper driver power is too low - the driver circuit may not be providing enough power for normal operation

-If you’re hearing a scraping sound and seeing the nozzle leave an impression in the print bed as it prints then the z-offset is too low!
-You need to recalibrate your Z-offset.
+If you’re hearing a scraping sound and seeing the nozzle leave an impression in the print bed as it prints then the Z-offset is too low and you need to recalibrate your Z-offset.
 A walkthrough on how to do this is available here.
-It’s also worth checking your hot end grub screw isn’t loose.
+It’s also worth checking your hot-end grub screw isn’t loose.
 Information on that process can be found here.